UK tech experts · info@vividrepairs.co.uk

 Philips 27E1N1300AM Monitor Review UK 2025

 The 27E1N1300AM bridges the gap between budget and premium with features that actually matter for professional use.
-At £119.99, you’re getting a height-adjustable stand, USB-C connectivity with 65W power delivery, and a built-in USB hub.
-These aren’t flashy gaming specs, but they’re gold for hybrid workers.
+At this price, you're getting a height-adjustable stand, USB-C connectivity with 65W power delivery, and a built-in USB hub.
+These aren't flashy gaming specs, but they're gold for hybrid workers.

 The USB-C port changes everything if you're using a laptop.
 One cable handles video, data, and charging up to 65W, which covers most ultrabooks and MacBooks.
 I've been running a Dell XPS 13 through this monitor, and having a clutter-free desk with just one cable is brilliant.
 The USB hub adds three extra ports for peripherals, so you can connect your keyboard, mouse, and webcam without hunting for dongles.